What Is the Definition of Done?

 The longer a team waits between increments, the more likely it will encounter problems.
 Early detection and treatment of problems are more manageable than late detection and treatment.

-A definition of done in software would be this: “Done implies coded to standards, reviewed, implemented using unit test-driven development, tested with 100% test automation, integrated, and documented.”
+One of the best definition of done examples in software would be this: “Done implies coded to standards, reviewed, implemented using unit test-driven development, tested with 100% test automation, integrated, and documented.”

 In the context of services, “done” might indicate every task under the user story is now complete.
 Any work performed has been attached to the user story so the product owner can evaluate it and ensure it fulfills their expectations.